10 Golden rules for measuring procurement savings

 1. Clearly define your savings types and how they are measured.

 Key factors here are what’s permissible as a baseline, especially if there isn’t an obvious last-price-paid, how fluctuating markets are catered for, if at all, how first-time or one-time purchases are measured, and how you handle one-off payments like signing bonuses or volume rebates.
 There’s often no absolute right and wrong, although there is common sense and also good accounting practice.
+Make sure the definitions are understood by the whole procurement team.

 2. Be completely aligned with Finance.